no382001/trilog/README.md

 make quad-junit    # JUnit XML → _build/test-results/
 ```

-ISO 13211-1 conformance tests (`test/iso_quad.pl`) run but do not fail the build.
+There are ISO conformance tests (`test/iso_quad.pl`) that run but do not fail the build.

 ## Algorithm

 Based on the **ABC algorithm** from M.H. van Emden's *"An Algorithm for Interpreting PROLOG Programs"* (1981): a depth-first, left-to-right SLD resolution loop with an explicit stack for backtracking.
 Each clause invocation gets fresh variables via an integer counter.

-The term pool uses a dual-ended bump allocator: temporary query terms grow up from offset 0, permanent clause terms grow down from the top.
+**Memory layout** — dual-ended bump allocator inside the context buffer: temporary query terms grow up from offset 0; permanent clause terms grow down from the top.
+After each top-level query the temp region is reclaimed unconditionally.
+A staging-area compaction pass (`compact_perm_pool`) defragments the permanent region after retracts, controlled by the `COMPACT_AFTER_RETRACTS` macro (default: compact every retract).